vivekcoh/scripts/powershell/updateJob/README.md

 * -removeRecipient: (optional) one or more email addresses to remove from alert recipients (comma separated)
 * -enableIndexing: (optional) enable indexing (applies the default include and exclude paths)
 * -disableIndexing: (optional) disable indexing
+* -indexPath: (optional) one or more paths to add/remove from indexing includes/excludes (comma separated)
+* -indexList: (optional) text file of paths to add/remove from indexing includes/excludes (one per line)
+* -addIncludePath: (optional) include indexing paths (specified by -indexPath or -indexList)
+* -addExcludePath: (optional) exclude indexing paths (specified by -indexPath or -indexList)
+* -removeIncludePath: (optional) remove included indexing paths (specified by -indexPath or -indexList)
+* -removeExcludePath: (optional) remove excluded indexing paths (specified by -indexPath or -indexList)
+* -clearExcludePaths: (optional) remove all indexing exclusions